SQL is the language used to talk to a database.

 Now do the following things in a database console:

 Your MovieDB application probably uses SQLite, which is the default database chosen by Rails.
-However, SQLite is rarely used in production apps.
+However, the file-based SQLite is rarely used in production apps, where it is important to distribute databases over the network.